A New Okazuya Continues a Long Tradition in Waipahu

 Sato’s Okazuya, famed for its fried noodles, was a fixture in Waipahu for 55 years.
-But it followed the pattern of many of these old-school Japanese delis when it finally closed in January of this year.
+It followed the pattern of many old-school Japanese delis when it finally closed in January of this year.
 This story, however, has a twist: Just two months later Keoni and Hauoli Takahashi, cousins who grew up on Sato’s lunches, reopened the eatery as Hashi Okazuya.

 They opened right before COVID-19 hit the Islands.
 Since okazuya staples are not only made for takeout, but are also well-loved comfort foods, business has been steady.

 At 8:30 a.m., people are filing out of the cozy space holding substantial amounts of food—a promising sign.
 A quick look at the menu reveals all the greatest hits: fried noodles, hamburger steak, shrimp tempura, corned beef hash and inari sushi.
 What catches my eye is the shoyu hot dog, my perennial favorite, which is listed at the breathtaking price of 50 cents.
 In disbelief, I ask a server if the price is for a half-dog; I’m told it is for a full-size hot dog.
 Sold!

 Frolic assistant editor Thomas Obungen and I order a wide selection that speaks to the traditions and emotional highlights of our childhoods, as well as the pan-fried pork chop with rice and macaroni salad.
 Because why not?

 SEE ALSO: Best Okazuyas on O‘ahu: Our Top 5